vodun/SeismicPro/README.md

 ---

-`SeismicPro` aimed for accelerating research and processing of pre-stack seismic data with deep learning models.
+`SeismicPro` is aimed for accelerating research and processing of pre-stack seismic data with deep learning models.

 Main features:

-* Process a pre-stack data in `SEG-Y` format and provide a high speed of seismic traces loading
+* Process pre-stack data in `SEG-Y` format and provide high speed of seismic traces loading
-* Reading auxiliary data in various formats from geological frameworks such as vertical velocities, first break points and others
+* Read auxiliary data in various formats (such as vertical velocities, first break points, and others) from multiple geological frameworks
 * Handle seismic data by numerous processing methods that work in parallel
 * Combine processing functions in concise and readable pipelines
 * Define sophisticated neural networks like `EfficientNet` with simple and intuitive configurations in just a few lines of code